MatthiasHarzer/repo-file-sync/README.md

 4. Provide the URL of the remote repository to store the IDE configurations
     - For that, set up a new repository on GitHub, GitLab, Bitbucket, etc.
     - Copy the URL of the repository and paste it into the prompt
+5. Follow the instructions to finish the setup.

 ## Usage
 > All following commands support the `--dir <directory>` / `-d <directory>` flag to search and save/restore files in a specific directory.
 If no directory is specified, the current directory is used.